 If you think Halloween is freaky on its own, think again.
 What’s even more disturbing than $2 shop skeletons hanging from your neighbour’s balcony, is the amount of waste produced annually on a single day of fun.
-It’s estimated $9 billion will be spent by Americans on Halloween this year, on items that end up in the rubbish the very next day.
+It’s estimated almost $9 billion will be spent by Americans on Halloween this year, on items that end up in the rubbish the very next day.
 New Zealanders aren't exempt from this behaviour too.

 The sad thing is, it’s 100% possible to have an eco-friendly Halloween.
 So why don't we?
 Considering the environment in your Halloween practices this year, will save you money, but add to your fun.

 Here’s how to celebrate your very first 'Eco-Halloween':